 Lee Strasberg Legacy examines the legendary teacher, Lee Strasberg, through exclusive audiotapes, archival footage, and video recordings teaching the fundamentals of the work: Sensory, Relaxation, Scene Work, Song & Dance, etc..
 Students participate in interactive discussions and physical demonstrations to expand their understanding of how Method acting is relevant to our times and their work.
-(Required in session 1)
+These videotapes are exclusively available at The Institute.
+(Required for Two-Year Conservatory)